Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/10_POWERSAVE.rst

 .. image:: ../_static/10_POWERSAVE/image2.png

-In Figure, the power mode can be divided into 6 states except for “off” state and the each power In Figure, the power mode can be divided into 6 states except for “off” state and the each power consumption was shown in Figure.
+In Figure, the power mode can be divided into 6 states except for "off" state and the each power In Figure, the power mode can be divided into 6 states except for "off" state and the each power consumption was shown in Figure.
 The introduction of each power mode, clock-gated and power-gated state will be in the following sections.
 Clock/power gated state could be regarded as a status of any hardware.